 What is the point of Enron appointing a Special Committee of Directors when the SEC is already investigating?

 The Special Committee has been charged with reviewing the transactions in question, communicating with the SEC and recommending any other actions it deems appropriate.
-We have an obligation to do what’s best for our shareholders.
-We welcome the SEC’s role, but we are not relying on itWe are conducting our own investigation and will take any steps we think are necessary to restore confidence in Enron.
+Enron also has an obligation to do what’s best for its shareholders, notwithstanding the SEC investigation.
+We are conducting our own investigation and will take any steps we think are necessary to restore confidence in Enron.

 Will the Special Committee make recommendations to the full Board or does it have the authority to take action on the company’s behalf?